thearn/webcam-pulse-detector/README.md

 Once the user's pulse signal has been isolated, real-time phase variation associated with the detected hearbeat frequency is also computed.
-This allows for the heartbeat frequency to be exaggerated in the post-process frame rendering; causing the highlighted forhead location to pulse in sync with the user's own heartbeat.
+This allows for the heartbeat frequency to be exaggerated in the post-process frame rendering, causing the highlighted forhead location to pulse in sync with the user's own heartbeat.

 Support for pulse-detection on multiple simultaneous people in an camera's